Updated Jul 2026

 New ITR Requirements (AY 2026-27)

-Starting July 2026 filings: Submit rent agreement, receipts, & landlord PAN (or Form 12BB affidavit if no PAN).
+Starting July 2026 filings: Submit rent agreement, receipts, and landlord PAN (or Form 12BB affidavit if no PAN).
 Non-compliance risks denial.

 Income Tax Slabs FY 2025-26: Zero Tax Up to ₹12.75 Lakh – Budget 2025 Highlights